 Readings of the Spanish-American writers of the short narrative beginning with the early 19th-century's Esteban Echeverria and ending with today's short story masters.

-Prerequisite(s): 18 hours of SPAN or permission of chair.
+Prerequisite(s): SPAN 401 or 402 or permission of instructor.
+Note: Offered variable times.